 Once you have identified all relevant data, it’s time to create the official export.

-- 2. Choose the Format: Vault will create a PST or MBOX file for emails and a ZIP file for other data.
-The output is a forensically sound, legally defensible package.
+- Choose the format: Vault produces PST or MBOX files for email, and ZIP files for other data, both forensically sound and legally defensible.

 Step 4: Supplement with Other Google Admin Tools

-- 3. A Word of Caution on Google Takeout: While users can export their own data using Google Takeout, this is not the formal process for a company to respond to a DSAR.
-It lacks the legal rigor and comprehensive data scope of a Vault export.
+A note on Google Takeout.
+Takeout lets users export their own data, but it is not an appropriate method for an organisation responding to a formal DSAR.
+It lacks the legal rigour and scope of a Vault export.

 Google Vault and Admin Console give you the basics, but they can be slow and manual.
 With GAT+ and GAT Shield, you can manage DSARs faster, more securely, and with full visibility across your domain.